ginaBai/ginabai.github.io/_publications/icseseet24_ChatGPTinIntro.md

 ---
-title: "Does ChatGPT Help with Introductory Programming?An Experiment of Students Using ChatGPT in CS1"
+title: "Does ChatGPT Help with Introductory Programming?
+An Experiment of Students Using ChatGPT in CS1"
 collection: publications
 permalink: /publications/icseseet24_ChatGPTinIntro
 date: 2023-12-15